-Our income tax benefit increased during the three-month period ended September 30, 2024 to approximately \$0.4 million when compared to our tax benefit of \$0.2 million during the three-month period ended September 30, 2023.
-The increase in our tax benefit during the comparable periods is primarily due to an increase in our loss before income taxes, partially offset by a decrease in the effective tax rate.
+Our income tax benefit increased during the three-month period ended September 30, 2024 December 31, 2024 decreased to approximately \$0.4 million \$0.7 million when compared to our tax benefit of \$0.2 million approximately \$0.8 million during the three-month three months ended December 31, 2023.
+The decrease in our tax benefit is primarily due to a decrease in our loss before income taxes.
+Our income tax benefit during the six-month period ended September 30, 2023 December 31, 2024 increased to \$1.1 million compared to a tax benefit of \$1.0 million in the comparable period during the prior fiscal year.
+The increase in our tax benefit during the comparable periods six-month period is primarily due to an increase in our loss before income taxes, partially offset by a decrease in the effective tax rate. taxes.